micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

   // Use placement new, to explicitly call the constructor
   // and initialise the semaphore.
-  // Create a counting semaphore, with max 7 items and the initial count as 0. new (&sc1) semaphore_counting { "sc1", 7, 0 };
+  // Create a static counting semaphore object instance,
+  // max 7 items and the initial count as 0. new (&sc1) semaphore_counting { "sc1", 7, 0 };

   // ...